vmlens/vmlens/docs/constructorTracing.md

 }
 ```
-insted call a static method with out any argument
+instead call a static method with out any argument

+Tests are here: ConstructorCallTest